Book a demo

 Introverts vs. extroverts: Skills, traits, and differences

-According to a global survey(opens new window), around 57% of people are introverts.
+While estimates vary, it's likely around 30-50% of us are introverts(opens new window).
 Of course, you can have a mixture of introversion and extroversion, but most people identify with one more than the other.

 A simple way to tell if you’re more introverted or extroverted is to consider how you feel at the end of a social event.